liberusoftware/.github/profile/README.md

 * Detailed code reviews
 * Support and guidance on Laravel, Filament and Livewire generally.
 * 1-2-1 assistance on version upgrades
-* Direct communication via Discord (during our office hours only)
+* Direct communication via WhatsApp (during our office hours only)
 * We have 4 members on our dedicated support team, so there should be little if any waiting!